 Walter K. Murphy, DDS, is open Monday, Tuesday, and Thursday from 8:15 AM until 5:00 PM; Wednesday and Friday from 8:15 AM until 2 PM.
-The Tappahannock office is open two Tuesdays each month with the exception of holidays.

 Please call us at (804) 746-1864 with any questions or to schedule an appointment.
 Your initial appointment will consist of a consultation explaining your diagnosis and treatment options.

 Occasionally, surgery can be performed the same day as the consultation.
 However, a complex medical history or treatment plan will require an evaluation and a second appointment to provide treatment on another day.

 Please assist us by providing the following information at the time of your consultation:

 - Forms - You may download and print out your REFERRAL FORM here and take it to your referring dentist's office.

 For your convenience, you may fill out on your computer the forms you will need for pre-registration, then print them out and bring them with you to your appointment.
 You may download these forms HERE.

 - A list of medications you are presently taking.

 - If you have medical or dental insurance, bring the insurance cards.
 This will save time and allow us to help you process any claims.

 - If your dentist or physician has taken x-rays, you may request that they forward them to our office.
 If there is not enough time, please pick them up and bring them to our office.
 If additional films are necessary, they can be taken at our facility.